-Fremont Solstice Fair runs Friday through Sunday every June to coincide with the Summer Solstice*, in the funky and friendly Fremont neighborhood.
-Since 1972, Fremont celebrates the Summer Solstice and the best of the community: art, spirit, sharing, celebration and working together to help each other.
-During Fremont Fair weekend, people from all walks of life come together to shop, eat, drink, perform, smile, dance, run, converse, debate, groove and parade.
+Fremont Solstice Fair & Solstice Parade every June coincides with the Summer Solstice.
+The funky, friendly Fremont neighborhood celebrates all aspects of community: art, spirit, sharing, and working together to help each other.
+During Fremont Fair weekend, people from all walks of life come together to shop, eat, drink, perform, smile, dance, run, converse, debate, groove, and parade.
 There is beer, food, and merchandise for sale.

 What is the summer solstice?